 Ms Christine Gee

-Ms Christine Gee brings to the board extensive experience in private hospital administration, having held executive management positions for over 30 years.
+Ms Christine Gee brings to the board extensive experience in private hospital administration, having held executive management positions for more than 30 years.
 She has been the CEO of Toowong Private Hospital, a mental health service, since 1997 and is Chair of the Commission’s Private Hospital Sector Committee.

-Ms Gee is involved in a number of state and national boards and committees, including the Australian Private Hospitals Association, the Private Hospitals Association of Queensland, the Australian Institute of Health and Welfare, the Safety and Quality Partnership Standing Committee of the Mental Health Principal Committee, the Queensland Board of the Medical Board of Australia.
+Ms Gee is involved in a number of state and national boards and committees, including the Australian Private Hospitals Association, the Private Hospitals Association of Queensland, the Australian Institute of Health and Welfare and the Queensland Board of the Medical Board of Australia.
 She is the Chair of the Medical Board of Australia’s National Special Issues Committee.
 Ms Gee is the 2021 recipient of the Gold Medal of the Australian Council on Healthcare Standards.

 Ms Wendy Harris KC